Widgeon Valley National Wildlife Area: Recreational use

 The channels through the Widgeon Valley National Wildlife Area are open to the public.
 Canoes and other non-motorized floatation devices are permitted in the channels, and many people use the channels to reach Widgeon Creek campsite in Pinecone Burke Provincial Park.
-A nearby canoe renrents outtion rents-out up to 60 canoes a day.
+A nearby canoe rental business rents out rents-out up to 60 canoes a day.
 The most recreational use of the Widgeon Valley channels happens mid-fall through to early spring as the waterfowl population within the channels is at its highest.
 Many people exit their canoes explore and to picnic in the wildlife area, which becomes potentially harmful to the protected area.
 Most of the conservation efforts within the Widgeon Valley National Wildlife Area go towards putting up signs along the channels banks to deter people from entering the protected wildlife areas.

 Future plans

 Plans approved in 2019 by the Metro Vancouver Regional District include opening the Widgeon Valley National Wildlife Area to the public.
 The future plans involve the development of numerous trails, day-use areas, facilities, interpretive signage, a canoe launch, and canoe tie-offs along the channel.
 These developments will cover roughly 6% of the Widgeon Valley National Wildlife Area.
 Consultation and planning will be done with the Katzie First Nation as well as numerous other local First Nations that have historically used the area.
-Interpretive signage along the trails through the Widgeon Valley National Wildlife Area will provide information to the public about the natural and cultural history of the Except With the exception of hunting, First Nations will once again be able to use the land traditionally.
+Interpretive signage along the trails through the Widgeon Valley National Wildlife Area will provide information to the public about the natural and cultural history t With the exception of hunting, First Nations will once again be able to use the land traditionally.